simoncblyth/opticks/notes/issues/leap_to_new_workflow_insitu_comparison.rst

      61 }

-* that could explain why the standalone check not showing the issue currently
+* that could explain why the standalone check not showing the issue currently : IT WAS ON THE EDGE

 * DONE : ADDED ENVVAR CONTROL FOR THE 0.05 DELTA : export HamamatsuMaskManager__MAGIC_virtual_thickness_MM=0.05
-* TODO : CHECK THAT DECREASING THAT MAKES STANDALONE EXHIBIT THE ISSUE
+* DONE : CHECK THAT DECREASING THAT MAKES STANDALONE EXHIBIT THE ISSUE
-* TODO : CHECK THAT INCREASING THAT MAKES INSITU AVOID THE ISSUE
+* DONE : CHECK THAT INCREASING THAT MAKES INSITU AVOID THE ISSUE

 ::